 |A typical Bali kos, courtesy of kostBali.wordpress.com|

-Rooms in a kos generally comprise of a bedroom with a bathroom without cold water and often no sit down toilet, just a hole in the ground and a bucket.
+Rooms in a kos generally have a bedroom with a bathroom without cold water and often no sit down toilet, just a hole in the ground and a bucket.
 They normally have a communal kitchen on the grounds and are usually single storey.
 Standard is for them to be empty except for a mattress.
 They are often in blocks of 10s or 20s and so privacy can be an issue also.
 However, kos can be much more complete than as described above – if you are willing to pay a little more you can find kos with hot water, air-con, furnished and a kitchen, but these are rare and will usually cost up to 3 or 4 times that of a standard kos.
 A bog standard kos might cost around 500,000 Rupiah / month whereas a complete one will be more in the region of 1.5 million Rupiah & up.
 When looking for a kos, usual signs are Kos Kosan, Terima Kos, Rumah Kos. (see below for further Indonesian vocabulary for house hunting.)

 (courtesy of Swallow House Trading)